-Without prejudice to Regulation (EC) No 1334/2008 of the European Parliament and of the Council of 16 December 2008 on flavourings and certain food ingredients with flavouring properties for use in and on foods, flavours for restoration are obtained during the processing of the fruit by applying suitable physical processes.
-Those physical processes may be applied to retain, preserve or stabilise the flavour quality and include in particular squeezing, extraction, distillation, filtration, adsorption, evaporation, fractionation and concentration.
+Without prejudice to Regulation (EC) No 1334/2008 of the European Parliament and of the Council of 16 December 2008 on flavorings and certain food ingredients with flavoring properties for use in and on foods, flavors for restoration are obtained during the processing of the fruit by applying suitable physical processes.
+Those physical processes may be applied to retain, preserve, or stabilize the flavor quality and include in squeezing, extraction, distillation, filtration, adsorption, evaporation, fractionation and concentration.

-Flavour is obtained from the edible parts of the fruit; however it could also be cold pressed oil from citrus peel and compounds from the stones.
+Flavour is obtained from the edible parts of the fruit; however, it could also be cold pressed oil from citrus peel and compounds from the stones.